eflanili7881/AdobeRepackerAndInstallerScript/README.md

 - Adobe Systems Incorporated for providing original binaries.

 ## What's this repo contains?
-This repo contains patched binaries for installing unpacked Adobe RIBS applications (currently contains patch method only for AdobePIM.dylib version 8.0.0.73).
+This repo contains patched binaries for installing unpacked Adobe RIBS applications.

 ## Special note
 - When I examined AdobePIM.dylib version 8.0.0.73 (got it from Adobe Premiere Pro CC 2014's Install.app file) on IDA Pro 6.5, it revealed more clues: